History and exam

 • Failure to thrive in children

-• Poor oral intake (e.g, if there is food insecurity or reduced intake of carbohydrates), weight loss, or malnutrition.
+• Poor oral intake (e.g., if there is food insecurity, reduced intake of carbohydrates, or the patient is fasting), weight loss, or malnutrition.

 In addition, be aware that patients are at particular risk of severe or asymptomatic hypoglycemia during sleep (nocturnal hypoglycemia) because sleep impairs the counterregulatory hormone response to hypoglycemia.[1]